signebedi/labyrinth/README.md

 * finish store() mode
 * improve the extensiveness of Player.modes that, althought sometimes redundant, add some useful debug features
 * add battle() mode
+* add a save feature that saves the players data to save.py
 * develop a system for random potions and special items to drop from monsters
 * modify stats mode to show ASCII art of the character and their armor, as well as their kill count, and use *colorama* to modify the color of character stats
 * add a player inventory interface that allows the character to equip items and modify their stats